venaxyt/gratient/README.md

 > # GRATIENT
-``I know that it is gradient and not gratient but gradient name was taken x/``
+``I know that it is gradient and not gratient but gradient name was already taken x/``
 ```
 # Module made by @venaxyt on Github
 import gratient